ionStici/tools/mds/git/git-ignore.md

 node_modules/
 ```

-Blank lines are ignores and lines starting with `#` are treated as comments.
+Blank lines are ignored and lines starting with `#` are treated as comments.

 These files will never be committed regardless of their location in the project.